 The project is due to deliver the TB-MBLA in 2020.
 It will be a research-only tool initially, with the goal of collecting clinical evidence of its suitability to monitor treatment in limited resource settings.

-- Optimisation of reagents and extraction protocol by end 2019
+- Optimisation of reagents and extraction protocol

 - Prototype & design transfer documentation in collaboration with contract manufacturer